 There are several common types of databases; each type of database has its own data model (how the data is structured).
 A database model or a database architecture is a theory or specification describing how a database is structured and used.
 See also Database design.

-Database Architecture
+Data Architecture

 Data Architecture basically deals with designing and constructing data resource.
 Data Architecture provides methods to design, construct and implement a fully integrated, business-driven data resource that include real world objects and events, onto appropriate operating environments.
 Data Architecture also covers data resource components.
-See also: SQL Server Architecture, MINISIS Database Architecture, LAMP-SAMP, DB Architecture.

 Followings are common database models:

 • The Relational Model - The relational model is the most popular type of database and an extremely powerful tool, not only to store information, but to access it as well.
 Relational databases are organized as tables.
 Relational databases use a program interface called SQL.
-It is currently used on practically all relational databases.
+IT/CS is currently used on practically all relational databases.
 Relational databases are extremely easy to customize to fit almost any kind of data storage.
 You can easily create relations for items that you sell, employees that work for your company, etc.

 • Object-relational model - The object-relational model is designed to provide a relational database management that allows developers to integrate databases with their data types and methods.
 It is essentially a relational model that allows users to integrate object-oriented features into it.